Version of the NE40: Version 5.30.

 Vlanif14 | Virtual Router 14 : MASTER --> BACKUP

-2. Plug out an optical fiber from the trunk links between the two NE40s and capture packets on the other interface to observe the receiving and sending of the VRRP heartbeat packets.
+2. Plug out an optical fiber from the trunk links between the two NE40s and Analyze data packets on the other interface to observe the receiving and sending of the VRRP heartbeat packets.

 The traffic on the link is large and mainly consists of broadcast packets of ARP request.